Twilight in the Middle East

 The Israeli strike was a reconnaissance operation to learn about the air defence capabilities of Iran around one of its nuclear facility.

 What I know from Israel through my personal contacts in Middle East intelligence community, I am suspecting it was the latter (while I hope it was #1).
 It’s not in the nature of Israelian regime to be scared of formidable force and to embarrass themselves with strikes making them look weak.
 I can naturally be wrong about this (and I hope I am), but I am suspecting we have not seen the actual strike from Israel.
-However, government sources of Jerusalem Post indicated that this was actually the response from Israel.
-If this truly is the case, Iran would have won this 'mexican standoff' hands down.
-We have to wait and see.

 The worst-case scenario